zhouqingyi616/SAFT/README.md

 ![Violin](figures/violin.PNG?raw=true)

+Note that the script used to visualize the above mesh is written in Python (relies on matplotlib), and is not included in this repository.

 ### Speed & scalability
 Using one single Geforce RTX2060 GPU, we are able to generate a 2D mesh containing 72.6M elements in less than 7 minutes.